bowmnath/cis-351-f22/activities/week-14-pipeline.md

      Instead, think about the long-term pattern you would observe in terms of pipelining.)

-   If you drew diagrams to help answer the above questions, it may be insightful to figure out how the diagrams would change.
+   If you drew a diagram to help answer the above question, it may be insightful to figure out how the diagram would change.

 7. Come up with a real-life example of pipelining that you might see (it doesn't need to be anything practical,